mjstewart/rejig/README.md

 Regarding support for comments: they're only supported where mentioned to simplify matters and cater for things like legal disclaimers often found before the header declaration. `rejig` takes the ownership of managing any comments it creates through its various flags such as `--titles`.

-Note: The below snippet is annotated with many comments for explanation and not included in `rejig` output.
+Note: The below snippet is annotated with many comments for explanation and may not be included in `rejig` output.

 ```
   -- comments